Skip to content

 Symptoms

-• Proxy was running but stopped on its own
+• Service was running but stopped on its own

-• System tray shows proxy is off without user action
+• System tray shows protection is off without user action

 • Error message about license or server connectivity

-• Cannot start proxy - error mentions revocation or server unreachable
+• Cannot start service - error mentions revocation or server unreachable

 Possible causes